carpentries-incubator/reproducible-publications-quarto/episodes/07-plots-figures.md

 ## Utilizing the Code Features of Quarto

-We've learned about the text-formatting options of Quarto , now let's dive into the code portion of Quarto documents.
+We've learned about the text-formatting options of Quarto, now let's dive into the code portion of Quarto documents.
 Quarto flips the defaults of code and text - instead of priortizing the code and making you comment out (#) text such as in R scripts, they priortize text and force you to specially comment the code portions.
 How do you signal to R the difference between code and text when you're not using code commments (#)?
 That's where code chunks (or "code chunks" as RStudio calls them) come into play.
 Instead of Quarto's rendering system processing the markdown styling into the final output, Code chunks are sent to a preceding stage of processing by Knitr, which "knits" the code output and text together.
 Secondly, Quarto processes the code output and displays it in the document format of our choice - i.e. Knitr runs the lines of code for a plot in a code chunk, joins it to the markdown text portions, and Quarto outputs that as an html document.

 ## What is Knitr?